The Rise of Large Language Models and the Direction and Impact of US Federal Research Funding: Robustness and sensitivity checks

 \section{Robustness and sensitivity checks}

 We conduct a series of robustness and sensitivity checks across numerous dimensions.
-First, to better characterize proposals and awards with higher LLM involvement, we follow prior work~\cite{kusumegi2025scientific} and compute the Flesch Reading Ease score for each abstract as a measure of writing complexity (Supplementary Note~\ref{subsection:writing_complexity}).
-Consistent with prior work~\cite{kusumegi2025scientific}, we find that higher LLM involvement is positively associated with greater writing complexity in both proposals and awards (Supplementary Fig.~\ref{fig:Figure1-SI-WordComplexity}).
+First, to better characterize proposals and awards with higher LLM involvement, we follow prior work~\cite{kusumegi2025scientific} and compute the Flesch Reading Ease score for each abstract as a measure of writing complexity (\textit{SI Appendix}~\ref{subsection:writing_complexity}).
+Consistent with prior work~\cite{kusumegi2025scientific}, we find that higher LLM involvement is positively associated with greater writing complexity in both proposals and awards (\textit{SI Appendix} Fig.~\ref{fig:Figure1-SI-WordComplexity}).

 Second, recent work has shown that the use of promotional language in grant proposals is positively associated with funding outputs and related proposal characteristics~\cite{peng2024promotional}.
 To assess the extent to which our results may be driven by promotional words, we conduct a robustness analysis that explicitly removes promotional words at all stages of our text processing pipeline.
-The resulting LLM-use measures remain highly similar to the original estimates across all datasets, indicating that our results are robust to the exclusion of promotional words (Supplementary Note~\ref{subsection:promotional}, Supplementary Fig.~\ref{fig:Figure1-SI-PromotionalWords}).
+The resulting LLM-use measures remain highly similar to the original estimates across all datasets, indicating that our results are robust to the exclusion of promotional words (\textit{SI Appendix}~\ref{subsection:promotional}, \textit{SI Appendix} Fig.~\ref{fig:Figure1-SI-PromotionalWords}).

 Third, in the main analysis of semantic distinctiveness, we define the comparison set using grants funded in the preceding year.
-We redefine the comparison set using funded grants starting in the prior two years, finding the results are robust (Supplementary Note~\ref{subsection:diffwindow}, Supplementary Fig.~\ref{fig:Figure2-SI-2years-embedding}).
+We redefine the comparison set using funded grants starting in the prior two years, finding the results are robust (\textit{SI Appendix}~\ref{subsection:diffwindow}, \textit{SI Appendix} Fig.~\ref{fig:Figure2-SI-2years-embedding}).